Interactive Skeletal Games to Remind Students of the Skeletal System

 Muscles and skeletal bones are connected through synovial joints to create movement.
 Muscle contraction transfers to the tendon and periosteum, which fuse together.
 The muscle and bone act in concert and the range of movement determined by the skeletal muscles and joints depends on the amount of force that is applied.
 Likewise, muscle and bone connective tissues are linked together, forming complex interaction patterns.

 Bones and cartilage from the skeletal system.
 They provide structure, facilitate movement, and protect internal organs.
 Without them, the body would not be able to move.
 Bones serve as fulcrums and levers, transmitting forces from muscles to the rest of the body.
 Without muscles at the joints, bones could not move.
 The skeletal system provides support and protection for all internal organs.

 Mechanical stimuli transmitted by bones and muscle to the rest of the body involve deformation and fluid flow.
 Fluids apply shear strain to bone and muscle, which respond to these forces through their osteocyte canalicular network.
 These interactions are translated into biochemical responses by mechanochemical coupling mechanisms.
 The resulting responses regulate basic mechanisms of cellular biology and promote adaptation to environmental demands.
 In addition, the physical impact results in increased bone mass, fracture resistance, and muscle power.

-Muscles are made up of fibers that are long and cylindrical.
+Muscles make up of fibers that are long and cylindrical.
 These fibers are quite large for human cells and can extend up to 30 cm in the Sartorius (upper leg).
 Each fiber has its own nucleus.
-They have specialized smooth endoplasmic reticulum to store calcium ions.
-Muscles are composed of myofibrils and actin.
+They have a specialized smooth endoplasmic reticulum to store calcium ions.
+Muscles are compose of myofibrils and actin.